Gkeller25/liri-node-app/README.md

 * `movie-this` This command and its additional prompt will search OMDB for a movie.

-* `do-what-it-says` This command will run whatever command and additional parameters are found in random.txt.
+* `do-what-it-says` This command will run whatever command and additional parameters are found in `random.txt`.
 Must be in proper format of <spotify-this-song,"I Want it That Way">.

 The app will prompt you to make a choice of the above mentioned choices.
 Once a choice is made the user will then be prompted to input a string to be searched, only the `spotify-this-song` and `movie-this` commands will prompt the additional string.
 The results will be logged in the Command line.

-All the commands, arguments, and results, that are accepted, will be appended to log.txt to see what was done.
+All the commands, arguments, and results, that are accepted, will be appended to `log.txt` to see what was done.

-message: "What do you want to do? \n",
+**Notice:** Current design using the `*random.txt` to supply the command and additional parameter to the `do-what-it-says` command can only at this time support one command and parameter.

+**Future Development:** Add the ability to add more commands and parameters for the `do-what-it-says`command to choose from at random.